code-lab-org/nost-tools/docs/source/nost_tools_api/index.rst

 NOS-T Tools API
 ---------------

 This page contains descriptions of the NOS-T tools library features, and provides a detailed description of their functions.
 Within this library, there are templates to support both time-managed and time-agnostic applications.

-These templates allow a user to create an application with unique functionality, and easily ensure that the application will be compatible with the simulation as a whole.

-In this webpage, you can find the documentation for the provided templates, The FireSat+ example codes show how the templates can be integrated into user applications.
-The applications can be found in `this GitHub repository <https://github.com/code-lab-org/nost-tools/tree/main/nost_tools>`__.

-Installation instructions are found at :ref:`this link <installation>`.
-A step-by-step guide for running FireSat+, including the installation instructions, is in the :ref:`tutorial`.

-The tools library is an expansion of the NOS-T infrastructure project, intended to simplify component interoperability for distributed systems testing.
-A deep dive into the NOS-T project is in the :ref:`ICD`.
+These templates contain commonly-used functions for distributed space missions.
+The first step for using the tools library is to follow the :ref:`installation instructions <installation>`.

+The tools have been split up into the three following sections:

+* **Message Schemas**:  These define the information carried in common message payloads and the format that information should take.
+They use the Pydantic data validation library.
+They consist of both command messages used by the manager to control time-managed scenarios and status messages used by all constituent applications.
+* **Simulator Objects**:  This collection of Python objects help manage state changes for simulation applications.
+They include functions that can compute (tick) and commit (tock) these state changes as well as those that control enumerate simulation modes and handle scenario timing.
+* **Applications Objects**:  These Python objects help the constituent applications communicate with the MQTT messaging protocol.
+They include functions that connect to a MQTT broker, publish messages and defined intervals, and help to develop applications that can interface with the NOS-T manager.

+Clicking into the three sections listed above will bring you to the automatically-generated documentation.
+You can see which of the NOS-T tools Python scripts contains the given schema or object by looking at the top-level titles.
+For example, the ConnectionConfig function has the following title:  :code:`nost_tools.application_utils.ConnectionConfig`.
+This means that function is found, and can be imported from, the *application_utils.py* file.

+The :ref:`NOS-T Example Test Suites <examples>` are a good place to see how the tools library can be implemented.
+In particular, all of the Python :ref:`FireSat+ <fireSatExampleTop>` applications use the tools.
+Furthermore, the :ref:`example application templates <appTemplates>` are a collection of bare-bones templates, similar to FireSat+, with some of the tools functionality built-in.

 .. toctree::
   :maxdepth: 1

   schemas
   simulator